 „... a powerhouse performer whose playing combines strength with beauty.“The Guardian

-Dejan Lazic was born in Zagreb, Croatia, into a family of musicians.
-He grew up in Salzburg, where he studied at the Mozarteum.
-He now lives in Amsterdam.
+Lazic comes from a musical family in Zagreb, Croatia, and grew up in Salzburg, where he studied at the Mozarteum.
+Today he lives in Amsterdam.

 „His playing was elegant without being prim, flowery without lacking backbone, delicate while nurturing a firmness of tone.
 Clarity ruled, but warmth was ever-present.
 The Larghetto found him at his best; it stirred like lace curtains in a languid breeze.“The Orange County Register, Timothy Mangan, 01.12